KhalidBarakzai/Month_To_Date_Report/README.md

 # Month_To_Date_Report

-This script generates a month-to-date misloads report for the UPS Maple Grove, MN Preload operation.
-It calculates the misload counts for each loader in the current month and creates a report with the loader names and their corresponding misload counts and frequency.
-The report includes the date of the report and is saved in a specified output folder.
+This script generates a month-to-date misload report for the UPS Maple Grove, MN Preload operation.
+It calculates the misload count for each loader for the current month and generates a report with the loader names, their corresponding misload counts, and frequencies.

 The code consists of the following functions: